 Agency Fund - to account for resources of the School's internal funds which are used to administer money collected in connection with school, student, athletic, class, and club activities.

 4. Cash

-Cash consists of cash on hand at the School and checking accounts held at a financial institution.
+Cash is made up of cash on hand at the School and checking accounts held at a financial institution.
 The School has no cash equivalents.

 5. Receivables